timeturnback/react-global-loading/README.md

 ## Getting Started

-Add the GlobalLoading to your app first.
+Add the GlobalLoading to your app first (should be at root component like index.js or app.js).
 It will take care of rendering global loading .
 Now you can trigger `globalLoading.show()` and `globalLoading.hide()` from anywhere!

 ```tsx
 import { GlobalLoading, showLoading } from 'react-hot-toast';